NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Heat--DOCID42/Introduction to YAML--DOCID48.md

 ```

-`'|'` indicates that the following block of lines is a string value that will
+`'|'` (vertical bar) indicates that the following block of lines is a string value
-have the line breaks preserved.
+that will have the line breaks preserved.

 ```